 Until recently, Nova Scotia had no legislated climate and environmental goals past the year 2020.
 But after hundreds of Nova Scotians emailed the province asking for strong, measurable climate goals, and more than 10,000 people marched in the streets of Halifax in support of the student-led climate strikes, the province introduced legislation that will enable Nova Scotians to set new and updated environmental goals.

+While the Act is a great first step, more needs to be done.
 Nova Scotians are already experiencing the impacts of climate change.
 Strong, measurable climate goals are our best chance at addressing the climate crisis, creating thousands of jobs and strengthening the green economy in a way that ensures no one is left behind.

 The province has signalled they’re ready to listen to Nova Scotians calls for action on the climate crisis, and work toward building a sustainable, just and prosperous Nova Scotia.
 Now let’s make sure they hear from us.